apache/kyuubi/README.md

 - Promote to others
 - Click the star button if you like this project

+Before you start, we recommend that you check the [Contribution Guidelines](https://kyuubi.readthedocs.io/en/latest/community/contributions.html) first.

 ## Aside

 The project took its name from a character of a popular Japanese manga - `Naruto`.
 The character is named `Kyuubi Kitsune/Kurama`, which is a nine-tailed fox in mythology.
 `Kyuubi` spread the power and spirit of fire, which is used here to represent the powerful [Apache Spark](http://spark.apache.org).
 It's nine tails stands for end-to-end multi-tenancy support of this project.

+## License

+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](./LICENSE) file for details.